dxw/dxw-security-wp-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look at your plugins page - a box will show on the far right showing the result of security reviews of your plugins
 4. Look at the dashboard - a box will show detailing the numbers of each status of review.

+== Screenshots ==

+1. The security ratings displayed on your plugins page
+2. Information about a potentially unsafe plugin on the plugins page
+3. The dashboard widget showing the security ratings of your plugins

 == Changelog ==